frosttear/CalculationGenerator/TESTING.md

 - All tests use the Jest framework (already installed and configured)
 - Tests validate mathematical correctness and constraint compliance
 - Robust error handling accounts for randomness in equation generation
-- All 39 tests consistently pass with unified Jest approach
+- All 49 tests consistently pass with unified Jest approach
-- Jest configuration includes all 5 test suites with verbose output
+- Jest configuration includes all 6 test suites with verbose output
+- New unified two-digit practice page supports mixed multiplication and division operations